pixelit-project/PixelIt/README.md

 ### 0.3.11 (2021-10-14)

--   (o0shojo0o) added new webinterface on vue base
+-   (o0shojo0o) added new WebUi on vue base

 ### 0.3.10 (2021-09-14)